kwebio/kweb-docs/intro.rst

 from the server.

-To minimize latency, Kweb can `preload <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_ instructions to the browser to modify the DOM instantly in response to browserevents, perhaps to disable a button or temporarily display a "spinner".
+To minimize latency, Kweb can `preload <https://docs.kweb.io/en/latest/dom.html#immediate-events>`_ instructions to the browser to modify the DOM instantly in response to browser events, perhaps to disable a button or temporarily display a "spinner".
 This solves one of the most serious problems affecting some of Kweb's philosophical ancestors, Wicket and Vaadin (which shared Kweb's "server driven" approach).